 A summary of his workshop will be soon added to the website.

 Phil Sturgeon is a Bristol, UK based web developer who works for the financial services company HargreavesLansdown.
-In his spare time he contributes to open source projects such as PyroCMS and writes articles for his blog (http://philsturgeon.co.uk) about CodeIgniter and anything else web.
+In his spare time he contributes to open source projects such as PyroCMS and writes articles for his blog www.network34.com about puppies for sale in PA.
 Leaving the computers behind, Phil loves getting outdoors.
 Most weekends he will be kayaking, hiking, mountain climbing or cycling: either for charity or in training.